Willkommen to another blog post encouraging you to learn German. This time, we’re slinging slang at you.

 – Well, kind of, I’m not sure.

 Not a blend of squash and Quidditch as you might expect, this next commonly-used term has been around for centuries.
-Quatsch can either refer to something silly or something that is not worth one’s time or attention, or can be used as an interjection to describe a situation which makes no sense or is utterly rubbish (Das ist Quatsch!).
+Quatsch can either refer to something silly or something that is not worth one’s time or attention, or can be used as an interjection to describe a situation which makes no sense or is utter rubbish (Das ist Quatsch!).

 The term actually stems from the verb quatschen which means “to talk nonsense”.

 Note: If you’re travelling to Bavaria or Austria, feel free to use its counterpart, Schmarrn.
 Schmarrn and Quatsch: it’s the buddy cop movie we want to see made.

 Example: Lukas redet in letzter Zeit nur Quatsch – kann er mal damit aufhören?

 Translation: Lukas is talking nonsense at the moment – can someone make him stop?

 Learn German with Wunderbla 🇩🇪

 Krass is a versatile yet common German slang term and can be used to describe a variety of feelings, from something fantastic, to dreadful, disgusting, hilarious… the list goes on.
 Context is key to using this slang term, as it can either be used in a positive or negative way.
 However, we wouldn’t recommend using it in front of your university professor or employer.